rtyler/brokenco.de/_posts/2017-05-07-planted-the-west-crop.md

 Farmer Josh and I also spread hay around the borders of the west crop to try to reduce weed pressure by eliminating sunlight adjacent to the plot.

-Each bed created is 34" wide and 20' long. with the alleys that's 10' wide.
+Each bed created is 34" wide and 20' long.
+With the alleys that's 10' wide in total.
-After scraping the weed back, the beds were aerated with a fork, hoed and raked to provide some loose top layers for the seeds to establish in.
+After scraping the weed back, the beds were aerated with a fork, hoed, and raked to provide some loose top layers for the seeds to establish in.

 ### Plants